 The bonus with YouTube videos and infographics is that they are easy to share.
 This means that your case study may go further than just your own site, leading to more of your potential customers finding out how they could benefit from your products or services.

-8. Make Them Easy to Find
+8. Make Your Case Studies Easy to Find

 What’s the point of having great case studies if no one will ever read them?
 Be sure that your case studies are organized and easy to find.
-Some great examples of how to do this include the following:

 Have any case study best practice tips or examples of case studies you have enjoyed?
 Please share them in the comments!